UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Removing an OpenStack account via the UKCloud Portal

-If you want to remove an OpenStack user account, you must first revoke the user's permissions to all OpenStack projects before deleting the account.

-To remove an OpenStack account:

-1. Follow the steps in [Assigning and revoking OpenStack permissions](#assigning-and-revoking-openstack-permissions) to revoke the user's access permissions for all OpenStack projects.

-    > [!NOTE]
-    > It takes approximately five minutes for any changes you make within the UKCloud Portal to replicate to OpenStack.
+Removing a user's account in the portal will also remove their access to OpenStack.

-2. After waiting five minutes for the changes to replicate to OpenStack, return to the *Contacts* list, locate the user again and click the **Remove** button.
+1. Following the instructions above, navigate to the *Contacts* list, locate the user and click the **Remove** button.

     ![Remove button for Portal contact](images/ptl-contacts-btn-remove.png)